 - 1. Reagents provided in this kit may be harmful if ingested, inhaled or absorbed through the skin.
 Please carefully review the MSDS for each reagent before conducting the experiment. - 2.
-Stop Solution contains 2 N Sulfuric Acid (H_2SO_4) and is an extremely corrosive agent.
+Stop Solution contains 2 N Sulfuric Acid (H2SO4) and is an extremely corrosive agent.
 Please wear proper eye, hand and face protection when handling this material.
-When the experiment is finished, be sure to rinse the plate with copious amounts of running water to dilute the Stop Solution prior to disposing the plate. - 3.
-Standard protein and Detection Antibody containing Sodium Azide as a preservative.
+When the experiment is finished, be sure to rinse the plate with copious amounts of running water to dilute the Stop Solution prior to disposing the plate.